 Healthy toppings can boost the nutritional content of your oatmeal, and keep things interesting!
 Here's what I like best on my oatmeal:

-- Berries: I don’t know about you but I like my breakfast to look good, taste good, and feel good.
-A few berries on your oatmeal adds a beautiful pop of color.
-You’re getting extra fiber and a bonus kiss of sweetness.
+- Berries: I don't know about you but I like my breakfast to look good, taste good, and feel good.
+A few berries on your oatmeal adds a beautiful pop of color with next to no calories.
+You're getting extra fiber and a bonus kiss of sweetness.

 - Nut Butter: I especially enjoy almond butter on my oatmeal, while the kids usually love organic peanut butter on theirs.
 Speaking of, I made these chocolate peanut butter overnight oats that I'm sure you and your kids will love!